1 9 6 1 – 1 9 6 6 (USA)

 In the second season’s opening credits, Van Dyke cemented his reputation as TV’s most agile physical comedian by tripping spectacularly over the Petrie’s living room ottoman.

-Two alternative versions of the opening were filmed with Van Dyke missing the obstacle and the three were aired on random rotation.
+Two alternative versions of the opening were filmed with Van Dyke missing the obstacle, and the three were aired on a random rotation.
 People actually used to place bets on whether or not Dick would fall . . .

 Also frequently seen were their next-door neighbours, Dentist Jerry Helper (Jerry Paris), his wife Millie (Ann Morgan Guilbert), and their young son Freddie.

-Early episodes often included flashbacks to Rob and Laura’s courtship, when Rob was still in the army at the Camp Crowder army base in Joplin, Missouri, the early days of their marriage, and the development of Rob’s career.
+Early episodes often included flashbacks to Rob and Laura’s courtship when Rob was still in the army, the early days of their marriage in Ohio, and the development of Rob’s career as a disc jockey at WOFF.

 Classic episodes abound.
 When Laura got her toe stuck in a hotel bathtub.
 When Rob dreamed about ever-present walnuts and an alien with no thumbs that looked like Danny Thomas . . .